Ohalo-Ltd/ohalo-playbooks/query-data-xray-data-in-databricks/README.md

 | `DXR_USER_AGENT` |  | `query-data-xray-data-in-databricks/<version>` | Custom user-agent header |

 CLI flags (see `python -m query_data_xray.job --help`) can override the same values at runtime.
 Provision Unity Catalog assets (catalog, schema, volume/external location) yourself before running the job; it only writes to the provided Delta path and registers the existing table.
 If a catalog or schema contains characters like hyphens, wrap that component in backticks when setting `DXR_DELTA_TABLE` (for example `dxr.\`dxr-data\`.files`).
+When pointing at a UC Volume, pass the `/Volumes/...` path directly—the job preserves that prefix so serverless clusters do not reject the `CREATE TABLE ...
+LOCATION` statement with a `dbfs:/` scheme.
 `*` Provide `DXR_BEARER_TOKEN` for local/dev runs.
 In Databricks, prefer `DXR_TOKEN_SCOPE` + `DXR_TOKEN_KEY` so the job fetches the secret from the workspace.

 Copy `.env.example` to `.env` and fill in your tenant-specific values before running locally.
 The CLI automatically loads `.env` via `python-dotenv`, so placing the file at the project root is enough.
 On Databricks set `DXR_TOKEN_SCOPE` and `DXR_TOKEN_KEY` so the script can fetch the bearer token from `dbutils.secrets`; the files API path is fixed at `/api/v1/files`.